|Rating:||8.7 / 10|

 The material is a two way stretch meaning they will stretch across the pants as well as down.
 This stretch allows for squatting or reaching or leaping across without the risk of tearing – they perform quite well in this regard.
 I have never felt like these pants limited my movement.
 There is also a crotch gusset that allows you good movement.
 In addition, the material on the pants contains DWR properties so they aren’t likely to get too wet and heavy in the rain and if they do, they will dry reasonably quickly.
 Kuhl describe these pants as being ‘full fit’ around the seat and thighs which sounds like a polite way of saying ‘you’re big boned’.

-My one negative with these pants, which also applies to just about any other brand, is because I loose weight on an extended hike I need to wear a belt to keep them up.
+From my perspective there are really only two negatives with these pants.
+The first is that over 20ish degrees they become way to hot so are best used in cooler weather.
+The second negative which also applies to just about any other brand, is because I lose weight on an extended hike I need to wear a belt to keep them up.
 I will usually have a couple of different sizes with my pants and start of wearing something that is at the upper end of the range bordering on tight to allow for weight loss.
 If the hike is long enough I will drop down a size after a number of weeks.
 If you are wearing them tight there comes a point when they become too tight and occasionally the closure clip will pop open.
-This is probably not a bad thing as it means your pants are too small and its time for a bigger pair or some other solution!
+This is probably not a bad thing as it means your pants are too small and it’s time for a bigger pair or some other solution!

-I really like these pants.
+I really like these pants and have become a big fan of Khul pants in general.
 The sizing is consistent and they are relatively easy to source.
 So if you need to replace your current pants, you can order them online with the confidence they will fit when they arrive.

 Kuhl Renegade Stealth Men’s Pants